AI Meeting Workspace Assistant Settings & Options (admin)

 The meeting workspace insights will now only include the sections that are checked in the Insights Content section.

-Administrators have the ability to enable or disable the AI Coaching Pre-Meeting Prep feature for the managers in their organization.
+Administrators have the ability to enable or disable the AI Team Meeting Workspace Insights Assistant feature for their entire organization.
 This feature can be turned on or off based on the needs of your team or company policies.
-To disable the AI Coaching Pre-Meeting Prep feature for all managers, simply set the toggle to “off”.
-When the feature is disabled, managers meeting with their direct reports will not have the option to generate actionable insights, agenda items, and discussion topics before an upcoming meeting.
+To disable the AI Team Meeting Workspace Insights Assistant for all team meeting workspaces, simply set the toggle to “off”.
+When the feature is disabled, users who can access a team meeting workspaces and the meetings within, will not have the option to generate insights for any of their team meeting workspaces.

-The pre-meeting prep will now only include the sections that are checked in the Pre-Meeting Preparation Content section.
+The team meeting workspace insights will now only include the sections that are checked in the Team Meeting Insights Content section.